-22 The great majority of decoupling systems have some kind of revenue adjustment 23 mechanism since, if allowed revenue is static, the utility will experience financial attrition as its 24 costs inevitably rise.
-The more important issue in a proceeding to consider decoupling is 25 therefore the design of the revenue adjustment mechanism rather than the need for one.
-Most 26 revenue adjustment mechanisms approved in the United States escalate allowed revenue only 27 for customer growth.
-As noted in Section 4, escalation for customer growth is sensible because 28 customer growth is an important driver of distribution cost and is highly correlated with other 29 important cost drivers such as peak delivery capacity.
+The great majority of decoupling systems have some kind of revenue adjustment mechanism since, if allowed revenue is static, the utility will experience financial attrition as its costs inevitably rise.
+The more important issue in a proceeding to consider decoupling is therefore the design of the revenue adjustment mechanism rather than the need for one.
+Most revenue adjustment mechanisms approved in the United States escalate allowed revenue only for customer growth.
+As noted in Section 4, escalation for customer growth is sensible because customer growth is an important driver of distribution cost and is highly correlated with other important cost drivers such as peak delivery capacity.

-1 Decoupling Advantages
+Decoupling Advantages

-2 Revenue decoupling eliminates the lost revenue disincentive for a wide array of utility 3 initiatives to encourage CDM, without requiring load impact calculations or rate designs with 4 high fixed charges that discourage CDM.
-To the extent that recovery of allowed revenue is 5 ensured, utilities can use rate designs with usage charges more aggressively to foster efficient 6 CDM.
-The boost to CDM solutions that decoupling provides makes environmental intervenors 7 strong supporters of decoupling in the United States.
-Controversy over billing determinants in 8 rate cases with future test years is reduced.
-9 States that have tried gas and electric revenue decoupling are indicated on the maps below in
+5 Revenue decoupling eliminates the lost revenue disincentive for a wide array of utility 6 initiatives to encourage CDM, without requiring load impact calculations or rate designs with 7 high fixed charges that discourage CDM.
+To the extent that recovery of allowed revenue is 8 ensured, utilities can use rate designs with usage charges more aggressively to foster efficient 9 CDM.
+The boost to CDM solutions that decoupling provides makes environmental intervenors 10 strong supporters of decoupling in the United States.
+Controversy over billing determinants in 11 rate cases with future test years is reduced.

-10 Figures 5a and 5b, respectively.
-Decoupling is the most widespread means of relaxing the

-11 revenue/usage link of gas distributors.
-This reflects the fact that gas distributors often

-12 experience declining average use and that this has been due chiefly to external forces.
-In the

-- 13 electric utility industry, decoupling has been favored in states that strongly support CDM.
+States that have tried gas and electric revenue decoupling are indicated on the maps below in Figures 5a and 5b, respectively.
+Decoupling is the most widespread means of relaxing the revenue/usage link of gas distributors.
+This reflects the fact that gas distributors have often experienced declining average use and that this has been due chiefly to external forces.
+In the electric utility industry, decoupling has been favored in states that strongly support CDM.

-- 14

-- 15

-Figure 5a: Electric Revenue Decoupling by State

-5.3 Performance Metric Systems
+1 5.3 Performance Metric Systems

-5.3.1 The Basic Idea
+2 5.3.1 The Basic Idea

-Performance metrics (called "outputs" in Britain) quantify utility activities that matter to 5 6 customers and the public.
-These metrics alert utility managers to key concerns, target areas of 7 poor (or poorly incentivized) performance, and can reduce the cost of oversight.
-Metrics that 8 are closely linked to the welfare of customers and the public include utility cost, and service 9 quality.
-A familiar example of such metrics is the system average interruption duration index 10 ("SAIDI"), which measures an aspect of service reliability.
-There is also an interest in 11 "intermediate" metrics that are closely associated with the variables of ultimate interest.
-These 12 include the MWh and peak MW of load.
-13 In a performance metric system, target (aka "benchmark") values are usually 14 established for some metrics.
-Performance can then be measured by comparing a utility's 15 values for these metrics to the targets.
+3 Performance metrics (called "outputs" in Britain) quantify utility activities that matter to 4 customers and the public.
+These metrics alert utility managers to key concerns, target areas of 5 poor (or poorly incentivized) performance, and can reduce the cost of oversight.
+Metrics that 6 are closely linked to the welfare of customers and the public include utility cost and service 7 quality.
+A familiar example of such metrics is the system average interruption duration index 8 ("SAIDI"), which measures an aspect of service reliability.
+There is also an interest in 9 "intermediate" metrics that are closely associated with the variables of ultimate interest.
+These 10 include the MWh and peak MW of load.

+In a performance metric system, target (aka "benchmark") values are usually established for some metrics.
+Performance can then be measured by comparing a utility's values for these metrics to the targets.
 This is typically done by taking the differences or ratios between the values.
 Performance appraisals can focus on the level of metric or its trend.
-16

-Quantitative performance appraisals using metrics are sometimes used in ratesetting.
+Quantitative performance appraisals using metrics are sometimes used in rate setting.
 A utility's revenue is then linked explicitly to its measured performance.
-Appraisals can, for

-1 example, be used in rate cases to help set the revenue requirement.
-Rates can be adjusted

-2 between rate cases to reflect performance appraisals using targeted performance incentive
+Appraisals can, for example, be used in rate cases to help set the revenue requirement.
+Rates can be adjusted between rate cases to reflect performance appraisals using targeted performance incentive mechanisms ("PIMs").

-3 mechanisms ("PIMs").